Bahrul-Rozak/Install-MY-SQL-Ubuntu/README.md

 # Install-MY-SQL-Ubuntu

-# how to install MYSQL test on ubuntu 20.04
+# How to install MYSQL on ubuntu 20.04

 1. sudo apt update